couch-consulting/bayes_insurance_java/README.md

 1. Extract all possible nodes + values from CSV (or build per hand)
     * rethink how the net shall look like (especially what kind of values each node could have!)
 2. Build nodes with values
-3. Connect nodes correctly (Find out how!)
+3. Connect nodes correctly
 4. Learn CPTs
 5. Save Network
 6. Display network
 7. Give possibility to enter input

+* Build correct hierarchy

 ## Current Workflow
 1. Build Utils function within normal java setup under 'src_test/'